 Housing Market Crash

 The second most significant – and most recent – market crash came in 2008.
-The housing market crash was the result of the collapse of hundreds of billions of dollars of mortgage-backed securities, traded as credit default swaps.
+The housing market crash was the result of the collapse of hundreds of billions of dollars of mortgage-backed securities, many traded as credit default swaps.
 When the underlying mortgages went into default, the defaults piled up to the point that major lenders ran out of financing and started to go under.

 The response was quick and devastating: Wall Street traders, lenders, and brokers panicked.
 Markets around the world started to plummet and banks stopped lending to one another to pick up the slack.
 Eventually, many banks filed for bankruptcy.
-It is, historically, the greatest economic depression for Wall Street since 1929.
-It wasn’t until the implementing of the Troubled Asset Relief Program (TARP) and the Economic Stimulus Package in 2009 that the financial mecca bounced back.
+It is, historically, the greatest economic depression since 1929.
+It wasn’t until the implementation of the Troubled Asset Relief Program (TARP) and the Economic Stimulus Package in 2009 that the financial mecca bounced back.
 Hefty federal loans bailed out many of the leading financial institutions on Wall Street.

 We hope you enjoyed reading CFI’s explanation of Wall Street.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
-The following resources will be helpful in furthering your financial education:
+The following CFI resources will be helpful in furthering your financial education: